letigsainz/tech-writing/Machine to Machine Authentication/pythonLibrary.md

 `patch(url, data=None, client_id=None, client_secret=None, audience=None, **kwargs)`

 `delete(url, client_id=None, client_secret=None, audience=None, **kwargs)`

-> [!NOTE]
-> When using any of the request methods, you must supply your `client_id`, `client_secret`, and `audience` as either arguments or as environment variables.
-These are the values that you obtained when you created an Auth0 Client for your service *(link to external doc)*.

 > [!WARNING]
 > All `client_secret` values must be stored securely (NOT checked into version control).
 We encourage storing them in a solution such as AWS Secrets Manager via Terraform or as Gitlab CI/CD variables.